peer-open-source/xara-docs/source/user/manual/model/elements/plane/MixedQuad.rst

 MixedQuad
 ^^^^^^^^^

-This command is used to construct a four-node quadrilateral element object, which uses a bilinear isoparametric formulation along with a mixed volume/pressure B-bar assumption.
-This element is for plane strain problems only.
+This command is used to construct a four-node quadrilateral element object, which uses a bilinear isoparametric formulation derived against a three field variational principle in :math:`\boldsymbol{u}-p-\vartheta`.

 .. tabs::

    .. tab:: Python

-      .. function:: model.element("bbarQuad", tag, nodes, section, *args, **kwargs)
+      .. function:: model.element("MixedQuad", tag, nodes, section)

          :param tag: integer tag identifying the element
          :param nodes: tuple of integer tags identifying the nodes that form the element